-It was evening, and we were occupied in our respective tasks, when "Mary" bent across the table, and speaking in a low tone, said to me, "There is a spirit in the room who wants to speak to us.
+It was evening(1), and we were occupied in our respective tasks, and so entirely engrossed by them as to be disposed to resent any interruption, when "Mary" bent across the table, and speaking in a low tone, said to me, "There is a spirit in the room who wants to speak to us.
 Shall I let him?"
 I assented on the condition that he had something to tell us really worth hearing.
-She then became entranced, being magnetised by his presence; and after telling me that he spoke with a strong American accent and professed to be a "metaphysical doctor," meaning, she supposed, a doctor in metaphysics, repeated the following after him; for I could neither see nor hear him:-
+She then became entranced, being magnetised by his presence; and after telling me that he spoke with a strong American accent and professed to be a "metaphysical doctor "--meaning, she supposed, a doctor in metaphysics-repeated the following after him; for I could neither see nor hear him:--